ml-explore/mlx-swift-examples/README.md

 ## llm-tool

-A command line tool for generating text using a Llama / Mistral model:
+A command line tool for generating text using a variety of Hugging Face models:

 - [README](Tools/llm-tool/README.md)